 Harm reduction is a widely accepted public health approach, and in addiction can include safer smoking/injecting supplies, opioid substitution therapy like methadone, and supervised consumption sites.

-The concept of harm reduction is also applicable to self-harm.
+The concept of harm reduction is also applicable to self-harm, also known as nonsuicidal self-injury (NSSI).
 Harm reduction strategies can decrease associated complications while ideally working on the underlying problems that contribute to the self-harm behaviour.
 A journal article I found on self-harm said that while harm reduction is a beneficial approach, service providers may be reluctant to embrace it because they don’t want to come across as encouraging self-harm or giving people ideas about the most dangerous places to cut themselves.

 The thing is, though, those ideas are already there well before the health care provider starts talking about them.
 In my work as a nurse I’ve done some harm reduction teaching before with clients who self-harm.
 Iit seemed like a way to acknowledge and accept their reality and their struggles.